Hanoi Immersion: Two Weeks in Vietnam's Timeless Capital

 Lunch

-Depending on flight time, grab a quick meal near the hotel or at the airport
+Early lunch near your hotel or at the airport

 Afternoon